-As at 31 March 2018, following the Peak Re settlement and the weather events earlier this year, Tower Insurance Limited held approximately \$75 million of solvency margin, \$25 million above RBNZ requirements, with an additional \$39 million cash held in Tower Limited.
-As at 31 March, the combination of Tower Insurance Limited's solvency margin and corporate cash were \$64 million above RBNZ requirements and \$114 million above Tower Insurance Limited's minimum solvency capital (MSC) requirements, equivalent to 294% of MSC.
+As at 31 March 2018, following the Peak re settlement and the weather events earlier this year, Tower Insurance Limited held approximately \$75 million of solvency capital, \$25 million above RBNZ requirements, with an additional \$39 million cash held in Tower Limited.
+As at 31 March, the combination of Tower Insurance Limited's solvency margin and corporate cash were \$64 million above RBNZ requirements and \$114m above Tower Insurance Limited's minimum solvency capital requirements, equivalent to 294% of MSC.